 If you have a dairy allergy finding a good milk substitute can be quite a challenge.
-So to make your life easier, I’ve created these healthy dairy-free milk recipes for you.
-They’re super easy to make and taste so darn good they’ll knock your socks off!
+To simplify the search and satisfy your taste buds, I’ve created several nutritious dairy free milk recipes.
+Effortless homemade preparation, and so darn good they’ll knock your socks off!

 The Dairy-Free Diet

-Being diagnosed with a dairy allergy can be totally overwhelming.
-I’m here to help you with my Dairy-Free Recipes page.
+Being diagnosed with a dairy allergy can be overwhelming –no need to worry.
+I’m here to help navigate your change in diet, with my Dairy Free Recipes page.
 I started this blog in 2006 and have hundreds of recipes for dairy-free dinners, desserts, and so much more.

 My latest book, Paleo Cooking from Elana’s Pantry, is the easiest dairy-free cookbook you’ll find.
-It contains recipes for dairy-free ice creams, creamy dairy-free pasta sauces, and even a dairy-free French toast recipe.
+It contains recipes for ice creams, creamy pasta sauces, and even a French toast recipe, all dairy free and healthy.
 If you’re dealing with a nightshade allergy, you’ll love that this cookbook is free of nightshades too.

 Store Bought Nut Milks

-You can buy almond milk, coconut milk, and other nut milks at the store.
-This is my favorite full fat coconut milk, it’s rich and creamy and absolutely amazing in my caffeine-free Dandelion Coffee recipe.
+Almond milk, coconut milk, and other nut milks are readily available at the store.
+My favorite store bought brand, full fat coconut milk, is rich and creamy and absolutely amazing in my caffeine-free Dandelion Coffee recipe.

 Homemade Nut Milk Recipes

-While store-bought nut milks can be good, I find that homemade nut milk is far creamier, richer, and tastes all around spectacular.
+While store-bought nut milks are convenient and good, I find that homemade nut milk is far creamier, richer, and tastes all around spectacular.
 My healthy dairy-free substitutes for milk are made of nuts or coconut.
-These healthy nut milk recipes are just as rich and creamy as real whole milk and so decadent you won’t miss cow’s milk for a moment!
+These nutritious nut milk recipes are just as satisfying and velvety as real whole milk and so decadent you won’t miss cow’s milk for a moment!

 How to Make Homemade Nut Milk

-If you’re wondering how to make homemade nut milk the recipes below are for you.
-In general, to make nut milk all you need to do is soak 1 cup of nuts overnight, discard the soaking water, rinse the nuts, then place the nuts and a couple of cups of filtered water in a high-powered blender.
-After that simply blend, then strain out the pulp.
+If you’re curious about how to make homemade nut milk, the recipes below are just for you.
+In general, to prepare a dairy-free milk substitute, soak 1 cup of nuts overnight, discard the soaking water, and rinse the nuts.
+Next, place the soaked nuts and a couple of cups of filtered water in a high-powered blender, blend thoroughly, and strain the pulp.

 Low-Carb Nut Milk Recipes

 My low-carb nut milk recipes do not contain any sweeteners.
-Feel free to add a few drops of stevia.
-If you have children or a bit of a sweet tooth, simply blend dates into the milk prior to straining it.
-You can also add honey or maple syrup.
+There are several nutrient rich options to enhance the flavor to your liking; add a few drops of stevia, honey, or maple syrup.
+If you have children or a bit of a sweet tooth, simply blend dates into the milk prior to straining.
 Another fantastic entirely pure and natural low-carb flavor enhancer for nut milks is vanilla powder.
 I find that a pinch of celtic sea salt also makes my dairy-free nut milk recipes taste even better.

 The Quickest Dairy-Free Milk Recipe

-The easiest of my Nut Milk recipes is my Cashew Milk.
-That recipe does not require any straining whatsoever.
-The cashews blend right in and you have an incredibly smooth, creamy milk in a couple of minutes!
+The easiest and least time consuming of my Nut Milk recipes is Cashew Milk.
+This recipe does not require any straining whatsoever.
+The cashews blend right in, leaving you with an incredibly smooth, creamy milk in just a couple of minutes!

 What to Do with the Leftover Pulp from Almond Milk?

-Using my nut milk pulp recipes is one way to eat healthy and stretch your food dollars when you are eating on a budget!
-After you make one of my easy nut milk recipes, use the pulp in one of my fabulously simple Nut Milk Pulp Recipes.
-If you want some crunchy homemade gluten-free crackers, try my Almond Pulp Crackers or “Wheat” Thins.
+My nut milk pulp recipes avoid unnecessary waste and stretch your food dollars when on a budget!
+After making one of my robust nut milk recipes, use the pulp in a fabulously simple and delicious Nut Milk Pulp Recipes.
+If you crave crunchy gluten-free crackers, try my homemade Almond Pulp Crackers or “Wheat” Thins.
 If dessert is your thing, whip up a batch of my Almond Pulp Macaroons, or Raw Chocolate Bites.

-Here are all of my dairy-free milk recipes in one place!
-For specific amounts of ingredients along with instructions click on any of the recipes below!
+For convenience, I’ve listed all my dairy free milk recipes in one place!
+Find specific ingredients and instructions with one click on any of the recipes below!

 This post is an oldie but goodie from the archives.
 I first published it in 2015.